Tsugaru Iwaki Skyline will make you carsick just looking at it

-The Tsugaru Iwaki Skyline is one of the most challenging drives on Earth.
-Located in the northern Tōhoku region of Japan, this road with 66 hairpin turns will make you carsick just looking at it.
+Tsugaru Iwaki Skyline is the name of one of the most challenging drives on Earth.
+Located in the northern Tōhoku region of Japan, this road with 69 hairpin turns will make you carsick just looking at it.
 This scenic toll road goes from the foot of Mt.
-Iwaki up to the eighth station, at 1.247m (4,091ft) above the sea level.
-It’s one of the most hairpinned roads in the world.
+Iwaki up to the eighth station, at 1.247m (4,091ft) above the sea level It’s one of the most hairpinned roads in the world.

 Road suggested by: ΑΛΕΞΑΝΔΡΟΣ ΝΙΝΙΡΑΚΗΣ